deep-priyo/deep-priyo/README.md

 ## 🚀 About Me
-I'm a passionate full-stack developer focused on backend technologies and continuous learning.
-With strong expertise in **Flask** and a growing knowledge of **Django**, I specialize in creating scalable web applications, robust authentication systems, and efficient database management.
+I'm a passionate full-stack developer focused on backend technologies and continuous learning, specializing in creating scalable web applications, robust authentication systems, and efficient database management.

-I've mastered Data Structures and Algorithms (DSA) in Java, honing my problem-solving skills on platforms like LeetCode.
-I've also developed proficiency in **Bootstrap**, **Tailwind CSS**, **JavaScript**, and **React**, allowing me to build responsive and engaging user interfaces.
-I'm expanding my skills by studying Data Science at IIT Madras.

-I've worked on diverse projects, including a full-stack e-commerce application, demonstrating my backend development capabilities and exploring frontend technologies.
-I'm committed to driving innovation and delivering impactful solutions in the tech industry.

 - 🌱 **I’m currently learning:**
   - Exploring more backend frameworks like **Django** 🚀